tanupoo/qrcom/README.md

 and you can see the string in the textarea, which you put on the other device.

-For easy to read QR codes, you can click '連続表示準備' once.
+For easy to read QR codes, you can click 'QR code passing' once.
 Then, you can see a red rectangle around the first QR code.
-Forcus on it and hold on, then click '連続表示開始'.
+Forcus on it and hold on, then click 'Start passing'.
 The QR codes will be displayed in order.

 ## License